Knguyen-dev/cs-notes/Computer-Science/System-Design/3_availability/1_availability_consistency.md

 ## Intro and premise
 We want to scale out systems as we need our systems to be able to handle more work efficiently.
 We use this by adding more hardware to increase the load our system can take.
 However scaling has its downsides, and we need to balance those downsides.
 This is where the Cap Theorem comes into play.

+## Latency vs Throughput
+- **Latency:** The time it takes to do something, or get an answer.
+- **Throughput:** The number of actions we can do or the number of answers we can get per some unit of time.

+### Example 1: Car Designer
+An assembly line is making cars.
+It takes 8 hours to make a car and the factory makes 120 cars a day.
+- **Latency:** 8 hours, because this is the amount of times it takes to yield a result, make a car.
+- **Throughput:** 120 cars per day, or 5 cars an hour.
+Amount of results in a clear unit of time.

 ### What is network partitioning
 The process of separating a computer network into independent areas or 'subnets' either done by design, or due to an uncontrolled network failure.
 For example, a group chat where some members lose their internet connections.
 Now you have two separate groups of people who can talk among themselves, but can't message back and forth between the two groups until the internet is restored.
 This can happen due to hardware failures, network overload, physical damage to cables, or just maintenance and updates that need the network segments to be disconnected temporarily.